-arbitrated loop physical address (AL_PA).
+arbitrated loop physical address (AL\PA).
 An 8-bit value that is used to uniquely identify an individual port within a loop.
-A loop can have one or more AL_PAs.
+A loop can have one or more AL\PAs.

 array.
-A collection of fibre-channel or SATA hard drives that are logically grouped together.
-All the drives in the array are assigned the same RAID level.
-An array is sometimes referred to as a "RAID set."
-See also redundant array of independent disks (RAID), RAID level.
+A set of fibre-channel hard drives that are logically grouped together to form a redundant array of independent disks (RAID) set.